-For mounting respectively de-mounting the locking lever of the modules of the block must be turned upwards.

-To mount the group of modules put them to the gap between the both modules and push it, guided by the stripes at both sides, to the mounting rail.
+- For mounting turn all the locking lever of the module group to be mounted upwards. - To mount the module group put it to the gap between the both modules and push it, guided by the stripes at both sides, to the mounting rail.